hacs/documentation/documentation/publish/action.md

           category: "CHANGE_ME!"
 ```

 This will run on every PR and push, and at midnight every day.
+And `workflow_dispatch` allows you to run the action on demand from the Actions tab.

 :::tip
 If you maintain an integration, you can also validate your integration with [hassfest](https://developers.home-assistant.io/blog/2020/04/16/hassfest).